 Situated 400 metres above sea level, overlooking the Glass House Mountains and Moreton Bay, at Worldsaway Retreat you won’t believe that you’re just 50 minutes from Brisbane City.

 If you can drag yourself away from the gorgeous property, there are a few places to visit in the area.
-From Worldsaway Retreat, you’re just a short drive from the quaint villages of Dayboro and Mt Mee, beautiful wineries (including the award winning Ocean View Estates), restaurants and all the wonderful walking tracks at D’Agiluar National Park.
+From Worldsaway Retreat, you’re just a short drive from the quaint villages of Dayboro and Mt.
+Mee, beautiful wineries (including the award-winning Ocean View Estates), restaurants, and all the wonderful walking tracks at D’Aguilar National Park.

 Accommodation Options